 San Francisco-based Salesforce completed the acquisition of Buddy Media Inc., a social-media marketing software firm, in August for about $736 million, according to a regulatory filing.
 Oracle said it agreed to buy Vitrue Inc., another digital marketing company, in May for an undisclosed amount.

-Representatives from SAP; Salesforce; Redmond, Washington- based Microsoft; and Redwood City, California-based Oracle (ORCL) declined to comment on whether the companies were interested in bidding for ExactTarget.
+Representatives from SAP; Salesforce; Redmond, Washington- based Microsoft; and Redwood City, California-based Oracle (ORCL:US) declined to comment on whether the companies were interested in bidding for ExactTarget.

 SAP is “not on any shopping sprees” for acquisitions, Co- Chief Executive Officer Bill McDermott said in an interview yesterday with Linzie Janis on Bloomberg Television’s “Countdown.”
 SAP, the biggest maker of business-management software, already owns about 2 percent of ExactTarget shares, data compiled by Bloomberg show.

-ExactTarget management (ET) may not want to sell after the purchases of iGoDigital and Pardot bolstered its potential growth as an independent company, said Lazard’s Fodero.
+ExactTarget management (ET:US) may not want to sell after the purchases of iGoDigital and Pardot bolstered its potential growth as an independent company, said Lazard’s Fodero.

 Also, acquirers in the industry have been more focused on private vendors and adding new technology through smaller deals, he said.
 ExactTarget may be too big to draw interest, he said.